eskildsvennungsen/eskildsvennungsen/README.md

-# Hi 👋, I'm Eskild
+### Hey 👋, I'm Eskild

-## Computer engineering student from Norway
+* Currently I'm a fulltime computer engineer student at the University Of Sout-East Norway

 <!---
 eskildsvennungsen/eskildsvennungsen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.